Rogaland

-Rogaland ([ˈrûːɡɑlɑn]) is a county in Western Norway, bordering the North Sea to the west and the counties of Vestland to the north, Vestfold og Telemark to the east and Agder to the east and southeast.
-In 2020, it had a population of 479,892.
-The administrative centre of the county is the city of Stavanger, which is one of the largest cities in Norway.
+Rogaland ([ˈrûːɡɑlɑn]) is a county in Western Norway, bordering the North Sea to the west and the counties of Vestland to the north, Telemark to the east and Agder to the east and southeast.
+As of 1 January 2024, it had a population of 499,417 people.

-Rogaland is the centre of the Norwegian petroleum industry.
-In 2016, Rogaland had an unemployment rate of 4.9%, one of the highest in Norway.
-In 2015, Rogaland had a fertility rate of 1.78 children per woman, which is the highest in the country.
-The Diocese of Stavanger for the Church of Norway includes all of Rogaland county.
+The administrative centre of the county is the city of Stavanger, which is the third largest city in Norway.

 Etymology

 Rogaland is the region's Old Norse name, which was revived in modern times.
-During Denmark's rule of Norway until the year 1814, the county was named Stavanger amt, after the large city of Stavanger.
-The first element is the plural genitive case of rygir which is probably referring to the name of an old Germanic tribe (see Rugians).
-The last element is land which means "land" or "region".
-In Old Norse times, the region was called Rygjafylki.
+During Denmark's rule of Norway the county was named Stavanger amt, after the large city of Stavanger, and this name continued to be used until 1919.
+The first element in the name Rogaland is the plural genitive case of rygir, probably referring to the name of an old Germanic tribe (see Rugians).
+The second element is land which means "land" or "region".

 Coat of arms

 The coat of arms is modern; it was granted on 11 January 1974.
 The arms are blue with a white or silver pointed cross in the centre.
 The cross is based on the old stone cross in Sola, the oldest national monument in Norway.
 It was erected in memory of Erling Skjalgsson after his death in 1028.
 This type of cross was very common in medieval Norway.